PSC 325 (Spring 2016)

 All required readings for the course are bulleted below.
-Most of the readings are from the Gillman, Graber, Whittington books--referred to in the schedule as "GGW vol. 1" and "GGW vol. 2."
-A small number of additional readings (those that are underlined) are available on-line, linked from this syllabus.
+Most of the readings are from the Gillman, Graber, Whittington book, referred to in the schedule as "GGW".
+Other readings are generally available on-line, linked from this syllabus.

 As you may remember from Con Law I, our reading schedule is pretty ambitious.
 Do your best to keep up, reading all assigned pages in roughly the order in which they are listed.
 If you fall behind, come see me and we will develop a plan together for catching up.

 In the early 1950s, the Vinson and Warren Courts issued two decisions whose legacies have shaped a fair amount of the constitutional development that we will discuss this semester: Youngstown Sheet & Tube Co. v.
 Sawyer (1952) and Brown v.
 Board of Education (1954).
 Read (or re-read) them both.
-Make sure you understand the basic legal holdings in each case--which at first glance don't have much to do with each other--but focus also on any parallels between the two cases that you can identify.
+Make sure you understand the basic legal holdings in each case--which at first glance don't have much to do with each other--but try also to identify some parallels between the two cases.
 What sort of approach to the constitutional text did the justices adopt in these cases?
 What sort of background historical conditions seem to have influenced their decisions?

 I. The Constitution and the Long 1960s: A Rights Revolution